-Our capital expenditures for Q1 2021 were \$12.6 million (Q1 2020 - \$12.3 million), primarily to enhance our manufacturing capabilities in various geographies and to support new customer programs (split approximately evenly between our segments for both periods).
-Our capital expenditures for Q1 2021 were primarily for the expansion of our Atrenne facilities in the U.S. to accommodate additional capacity for our defense customers and to support CCS segment growth.
-Capital expenditures in each of Q1 2021 and Q1 2020 were lower than originally anticipated, as a result of the shifting of programs or spending to future periods, due in part to the impact of COVID-19.
+Our capital expenditures for Q2 2021 and 1H 2021 were \$9.5 million and \$22.1 million, respectively (Q2 2020 and 1H 2020 - \$11.2 million and \$23.5 million, respectively), primarily to enhance our manufacturing capabilities in various geographies and to support new customer programs (split approximately evenly between our segments for all periods).
+Our capital expenditures for Q2 2021 and 1H 2021 included the expansion of our Atrenne Integrated Solutions, Inc. (Atrenne) facilities in the U.S. (Minnesota) to accommodate additional capacity for our defense customers and customers in our other highly-regulated markets, and to support CCS segment growth.
+Capital expenditures in 1H 2021 and 1H 2020 were lower than originally anticipated, as a result of delays or the shifting of programs or spending to future periods (with respect to 1H 2020, due in part to the impact of COVID-19).
 We fund our capital expenditures from cash on hand and through the financing arrangements described under "Capital Resources" below.